Patient education: Total knee replacement (arthroplasty) (Beyond the Basics)

 Nonsurgical treatment — Nonsurgical treatment methods are initially recommended for patients with osteoarthritis or inflammatory arthritis.
 This includes:

-- Medications, including over-the-counter and prescription.
+●Medications, including over-the-counter and prescription.
 These include pain relievers such as acetaminophen and antiinflammatory drugs such as ibuprofen or naproxen.
 Patients should discuss use of these medications with their primary care provider and pharmacist to be sure the risk of side effects is acceptably low.
-(See "Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)
+(See "Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)

-- Injections, either with a cortisone-like drug or a hyaluronic acid derivative (see "Patient information: Knee pain (Beyond the Basics)")
+●Injections, either with a cortisone-like drug or a hyaluronic acid derivative.
+(See "Patient education: Knee pain (Beyond the Basics)".)

 Arthroscopy — Arthroscopy is a minimally invasive surgical procedure in which a doctor examines the inside of a joint with a device called an arthroscope.
 The doctor can repair any damage through small surgical incisions in the skin.
 Arthroscopy is only helpful for a certain type of knee problems.
 Arthroscopic surgery has not demonstrated significant benefit for patients with osteoarthritis .